n8n-io/bash-dash/README.md

-# Bash-Dash (Beta)
+# bash-dash (Beta)

-(Slash) Dash commands are commands typed in the command line to run an action.
-Bash-Dash is a project created for [n8n.io](https://n8n.io) workflows, but you can use it with anything that can receive HTTP requests.
+(Slash) Dash commands are commands typed in the command line to run an action. bash-dash is a project created for [n8n.io](https://n8n.io) workflows, but you can use it with anything that can receive HTTP requests.

 ## Installation

-To use Bash-Dash, you need to have [curl](https://curl.se/) installed.
-Then, install Bash-Dash by running:
+To use bash-dash, you need to have [curl](https://curl.se/) installed.
+Then, install bash-dash by running:

 ```bash
 mkdir ~/.bash-dash && curl https://raw.githubusercontent.com/n8n-io/bash-dash/main/bash-dash.sh -o ~/.bash-dash/bash-dash.sh && chmod 711 ~/.bash-dash/bash-dash.sh && curl https://raw.githubusercontent.com/n8n-io/bash-dash/main/commands.sh -o ~/.bash-dash/commands.sh && echo "alias -- -=~/.bash-dash/bash-dash.sh" >> ~/.bashrc
 ```

-Bash-Dash requires bash version 4+.
+bash-dash requires bash version 4+.
 Unfortunately does MacOS ship with the outdated bash version 3 (last patch is from 2006).
 We **highly** recommend upgrading it anyway.
 [How to upgrade Bash on MacOS](#Upgrade-Bash-on-Mac-OS)

 ## Usage

-After installing Bash-Dash, you can test it and add your own custom commands.
+After installing bash-dash, you can test it and add your own custom commands.

 ### Update command

-We are continuously improving the Bash-Dash.
+We are continuously improving the bash-dash.
 To update to the latest version, run:

 ```
 - --update